RGPD and HR data: good practices

 Changes to internal procedures

-In order to comply with the GDPR, existing personal data processing operations may need to be modified.
+In order to comply with the GDPR, existing personal data processing operations potentially need to be modified.
 New procedures can also be created, in particular to define the actions to be taken in the event of a personal data breach, requests for modification/rectification/deletion of information… The HR department is also going to be the leader in implementing the RGPD policy within your company.
 He will be in charge of training and informing employees, modifying the internal regulations and the IT charter…

 Possible impact analyses